The Oak Cooperage

 We have exciting news to share!
 We have acquired full ownership of Missouri-based A&K Cooperage, becoming the first North American winery to own and operate an American oak cooperage.
 We had purchased a 50 percent interest in the cooperage in 2000, and saw full ownership as an opportunity to maintain exacting barrel-making standards and secure a consistent supply of aged stave wood.
 The cooperage will now be called “The Oak Cooperage.”

-“We are excited to extend our philosophy of innovation and constant improvement at every step of the winemaking process to The Oak Cooperage” said President & CEO David Duncan, who notes this acquisition will allow our winemakers to control quality standards such as the selection, aging and toasting of our American oak barrels.
+“We are excited to extend our philosophy of innovation and constant improvement at every step of the winemaking process to The Oak Cooperage” said Chairman & CEO David R. Duncan, who who notes this acquisition will allow our winemakers to control quality standards such as the selection, aging and toasting of our American oak barrels.
 “Having control over our oak barrel needs and production makes complete sense from both an excellence and cost control standpoint.”

 Located in Higbee, Missouri, the cooperage has produced American oak barrels, primarily for wineries, since 1972.
 After partnering in 2000, Silver Oak and the cooperage jointly purchased several hundred acres of prime Missouri oak timberland.